 The primary task of the Judge Panel will be to validate the evidence provided by the competitors and the validation tag against the mission requirements as set out in the Competition Guidelines and the overall rationale of the Challenge.
 Beyond mere formal compliance with the Challenge Guidelines, the Judge Panel’s decisions can in a larger context incorporate factors including, but not limited to, general formal, technical and legal compliance, competition goals, safety, fairness, environmental protection, efficient operations, and potential for later up-scaling.
 The Judge Panel will strive to announce a decision on any claimed mission prize in a reasonable time after receipt of all necessary documentation by the Organizers.

 Decisions by the Judge Panel are final.
 The Judge Panel shall have the sole and absolute discretion: (i) to allocate duties among the Judges; (ii) to determine the degree of accuracy and error rate that is acceptable to the Judge Panel for all competition calculations, measurements, and results, where not specified in the Challenge Guidelines; (iii) to determine the methodology used by the Judge Panel to render its decisions; (iv) to declare the winners of the competition; (v) to award (fully, partially, or not at all) the Prize funds and any potential other awards; and (vi) to, if the need arises, commission sub-tasks of pronounced technical or other difficulty to further external committees, expert bodies, or also commercial service providers, who will in turn be bound by confidentiality agreements.
-Decisions of the Judge Panel shall be binding on the Organizers, all Teams and each team member.
+Decisions of the Judge Panel shall be binding on the Organizers, all Teams and each team member, to the extent permitted by applicable law.
 The Organizers and Teams each agree not to dispute any decision or ruling of the Judge Panel, including decisions regarding the degree of accuracy or error rate of any competition-relevant calculations, measurements and results.
 The Teams shall have no right to observe other Teams’ performance indicators, or to be informed of other Teams’ data, calculations, methods, measurements and results, unless such information is made publicly available by the Organizers or the respective Teams themselves.

 The Judge Panel composition will be announced on the Challenge web page after the panel’s formation.
 Attempting direct communications with any members of the Judge Panel is prohibited and may incur disqualification of the competing Team.